reportportal/kubernetes/reportportal/README.md

 1. Open in browser http://10.233.48.187:8080 page.
 Defalut login and password can be:

-    1. default / 1q2w3e
+    - default / 1q2w3e
-    1. superadmin / erebus
+    - superadmin / erebus

-    > If you can't login - please check logs of api and uat pods.
-It take some time to initialize.
+    **Note**: If you can't login - please check logs of api and uat pods.
+It takes some time to initialize.

 ## Microsoft Azure AKS deployment notes